 Going the Distance Together

 We’re working to provide results, but raw data and model assumptions are evolving quickly, changing without notice.
-The COVID-19 pandemic is a complex medical and sociological event: data have biases that make interpretation tricky, and data models are limited by assumptions and data.
+The COVID-19 pandemic is a complex medical and sociological event: data have biases that make interpretation tricky, and models are limited by assumptions and data.
 That said, we know mitigation strategies including masking and physical distancing (also labeled social distancing) makes a difference.
 COVID-19 cases are continuing to climb.
 If we all do our part and stay apart, we can go the distance together.
 Be positive, stay negative.

 Local and Regional Data Visualizations